When a marketing campaign has great results, our first thought, as marketers, is AWESOME! We did something right.

-The second thought is UH OH … This means the next one will have to be even better.
+Our second thought: OH NO. The next one will have to be even better.

-How can marketers keep generating bigger, better ideas that bring in MQLs, day after day?
+How can marketers keep generating bigger, better ideas that bring in MQLs, day after day – and not burn out?

 They’re also the direct result of a change in perspective.
 The realization that happens when we look at something in a new way IS a hard data point, an opportunity to measure and quantify.